 - Receptionist duties (answering occasional calls)

-It’s really up to you to figure out what tasks you need help with and which areas your new VA could service your company in the best productive way possible.
+It’s really up to you to figure out what tasks you need help with and which areas a new VA could service your company in the best productive way possible.
 Learn these ideas by understanding these specific areas so you can hire out for them.

 #4 – How do you hire a va?